- May 5

-Gateway Foundation is proud to announce the ASPIRE program at Chicago Independence is the first in Illinois to be certified as a Dual Diagnosis Enhanced (DDE) site.
+Gateway is proud to announce the ASPIRE program at Chicago Independence is the first in Illinois to be designated as a Dual Diagnosis Enhanced (DDE) site.
 Now that we’ve been recognized with a top dual diagnosis rating, this means ASPIRE is now officially able to treat co-occurring mental health and substance use disorders.
-ASPIRE is the only women’s program that has met the DDE standard, as determined by an independent rater, and one of the only women’s programs American Society of Addiction Medicine (ASAM) deems appropriate for clients who have severe or unstable mental health disorders and need residential treatment.
+ASPIRE is the only women’s program that has met the DDE standard, as determined by an independent rater, and one of the only women’s programs American Society of Addiction Medicine (ASAM) deems appropriate for patients who have severe or unstable mental health disorders and need residential treatment.

 The ability to treat substance use and mental health disorders is extremely important, as 40 percent of individuals with substance use disorders also have mental health disorders, such as anxiety or depression.
 In order for a person to have the greatest chance of a successful outcome, both aspects must be treated.
 When either disorder goes untreated, the probability of relapse is much higher.

-In order to ensure the staff is thoroughly prepared for treating clients with substance use and co-occurring mental health disorders, Gateway Foundation hired employees who established many techniques to develop a training program to spread the knowledge.
+In order to ensure the staff is thoroughly prepared for treating patients with substance use and co-occurring mental health disorders, Gateway hired employees who established many techniques to develop a training program to spread the knowledge.
 Ensuring the staff is properly prepared to treat both disorders allows for patients to have the best chance at lifelong recovery.

 What is ASPIRE?